-1.3 This Privacy Notice provides up to date information about how we use your personal information and will update any previous information we have given you about using your personal information (also referred to as personal data).
-We will update this Privacy Notice if we make any significant changes affecting how we use your personal information, and if so we will contact you to let you know about the change.
+This notice will update any previous information we have given you about using your personal information.
+We’ll update this notice if we make any significant changes affecting how we use your personal information, and if so we’ll contact you to let you know about the change.

 If you are a customer of Yorkshire Bank Home Loans Limited, when we say ‘we’ or ‘us’ we also mean Yorkshire Bank Home Loans Limited.